parthokr/virtual-assistant/README.md

 ---
 ## How to get this app up and running?
 > Make sure you have [Python](https://www.python.org/downloads/) and [Node.js](https://nodejs.org/en/download/) installed onto your system
+> You will be required to run a web server to handle user authentication and command management.
+To get started with webs erver follow [this](https://github.com/ParthoKR/virtual-assistant-server-side) repository
+---
 * Open up terminal at your desired directory
 * Enter the following commands sequentially and hit enter